maisiesadler/maisiesadler.github.io/_posts/2021-11-04-distributed-systems.md

 If the effects of a decision can't be predicted, then it is expensive if that decision can't be reversed.

 Practices such as frequent pushes of small changes and canary releases allow us to minimise the impact of a bad change, and roll it back as soon as we can.

+When we make changes to the system we can monitor metrics such as latency and error rate to ensure we're not unintentionally degrading the user experience.
-New features can be monitored to measure the impact and to see if they add value.
+We can also monitor the effect of new features to measure the impact and to see if they add value.

 ### Verifying Resilience